Why Feedback Cultures Fail — and What Systems Need Instead

 So they conserve energy.

-In systems thinking, feedback isn’t primarily “communication.”
+In systems thinking, feedback is not primarily a communication skill.

-It’s a loop:
+It is a loop:

 • a signal appears